 - 39 customizable fields

-To locate Recipient fields in the admin console, go to Settings > Account settings > Recipient fields
+The recipient fields can be found under To locate Recipient fields in the admin console, go to Settings > Account settings > Recipient fields

-Manage recipient fields
+Managing recipient fields

 Use this menu to configure the parameters of existing recipient fields, and to add new ones.